Motorcycle sport: Motoball (Motorcycle Polo)

 Similar to football, but all players (except goalkeepers) are riding motorcycles, and the ball is much bigger.
 Motorcycle Polo first began as an officially organized sport in the mid-1930s.
 In France, there are organized motoball competitions, and the sport was included in the inaugural Goodwill Games.

 Hill Climbs

 In the United States the completions are usually held on off-road courses, where one competitor at a time attempts to ride up a very steep hill, often 45 degrees or more.
 In some cases, few riders actually complete the course and results are judged on the distance that they manage to achieve.
 Of those that do complete the course, the rider to reach the top with the shortest elapsed time wins.
 The motorcycle of choice in the early decades was the Harley-Davidson 45 cubic inch model due to its high torque at low rpms, similar to farm engines.
 For years the national competitions was held at Mount Garfield near Muskegon, Michigan.

-In other countries, notably the United Kingdom, completions mostly take place on tarmac courses, occasionally closed public roads, with the machines used for competition being similar to those used for other road disciplines.
+In other countries, notably the United Kingdom, completions mostly take place on tarmac courses and occasionally closed public roads, with the machines used for competition being similar to those used for other road disciplines.